Security-Onion-Solutions/securityonion-docs/hardware.rst

 Packets
 ~~~~~~~

 You'll need some way of getting packets into your sensor interface(s).
 If you're just evaluating Security Onion, you can replay :ref:`pcaps`.
 For a production deployment, you'll need a SPAN/monitor port on an existing switch or a dedicated TAP.
 We recommend dedicated TAPs where possible.
+If collecting traffic near a NAT boundary, make sure you collect from inside the NAT boundary so that you see the true internal IP addresses.

 Inexpensive tap/span options (listed alphabetically):